Pratyush1403/Dinify-Assignment/README.md

 </ul>
 Overall, Dinify.io is a powerful and versatile contactless dining and takeout solution that can help restaurants and businesses of all sizes improve their operations and customer experience.

+## Scope of Improvement according to me in the Manage Menu and Orders Page on business-demo.dinify.io